We may earn affiliate commissions for the recommended products. Learn more.

 Journey on and you’ll discover exactly what Garmin has changed, as well as our recommendations for those upgrading, and, ultimately, which is the better watch.

-As we’ve explored when comparing the Forerunner 255 and Forerunner 265, the display is the key change to be aware of between these two watches.
+As we’ve explored when comparing Forerunner 255 and Forerunner 265, the display is the key change to be aware of between these two watches.

-This change in the display also means the FR965 runs the more modern and breezy UI, which also features a neat always-on mode.
+This change in the display also means FR965 runs the more modern and breezy UI, which also features a neat always-on mode.
 Both generations, too, have touch-enabled screens.

 We’ve now used both of these watches for a very good chunk of time, and the tracking experience feels much fresher on the newer model, despite both offering all the same features.

 However, durability is also a thing.
-In just a few weeks with the FR965, it’s picked up more screen and bezel scratches than we experienced in nine months of wearing the FR955.
+In just a few weeks with FR965, it’s picked up more screen and bezel scratches than we experienced in nine months of wearing FR955.
 This could just be bad luck, of course, but we’d be more inclined to buy a screen protector for the newer model than the older one.

-- Garmin Forerunner 955
+Garmin Forerunner 955 v 965 training features

 The training and smart features on offer here are pretty much identical.

-That means the whole garden shed of Garmin metrics that landed on 2022’s FR955 – ones like Training Readiness, HRV Status, Morning Report, Race Calendar, and offline mapping – are all on the FR965, as you would expect.
+That means the whole garden shed of Garmin metrics that landed on 2022’s FR955—ones like Training Readiness, HRV Status, Morning Report, Race Calendar, and offline mapping—are all on the FR965, as you would expect.

-The small crop of ones debuting through the FR965, like Garmin’s wrist-based Running Dynamics, has now also arrived on the FR955 through a software update.
+The small crop of ones debuting through FR965, like Garmin’s wrist-based Running Dynamics, has now also arrived on the FR955 through a software update.

-While they’re technically the same on paper, though, as we say, it’s also true that these features are presented much, much better on an AMOLED display – and through that new UI mentioned above.
+While they’re technically the same on paper, though, as we say, it’s also true that these features are presented much, much better on an AMOLED display—and through that new UI mentioned above.

-Things like mapping or golf were two things we particularly found much friendlier on the FR965 than its predecessor, though it is true that tracking runs and the like are essentially identical.
+Things like mapping or golf were two things we particularly found much friendlier on FR965 than its predecessor, though it is true that tracking runs and the like are essentially identical.

 And while they may look extremely similar, there are a couple of subtle differences in the actual size and weight.

-The FR955 features a 46.5 x 46.5 x 14.4mm, while the FR965 actually manages to reduce the thickness and also grow the overall case slightly – it comes in at 47.2 x 47.2 x 13.2mm.
+FR955 measures 1.83 × 1.83 × 0.57 in (46.5 x 46.5 x 14.4 mm), while FR965 actually manages to reduce the thickness and also grow the overall case slightly—it comes in at 1.86 × 1.86 × 0.52 in (47.2 x 47.2 x 13.2 mm).

-This doesn’t sound like a big change, obviously, but, with the FR955’s solar display ring also being taken off the FR965, coupled with that improvement in quality, we found that the latter felt much bigger during side-by-side comparisons.
+This doesn’t sound like a big change, obviously, but, with FR955’s solar display ring also being taken off FR965, coupled with that improvement in quality, we found that the latter felt much bigger during side-by-side comparisons.

 You may also notice some slight differences in the design of the case.

-For the FR965, the ‘Start-Stop’ button has been replaced by a bigger pusher with the Garmin logo on, and the bezel is instead made from titanium, as shown above.
-In the FR955’s design, you’ll notice a polymer bezel.
+For FR965, the ‘Start-Stop’ button has been replaced by a bigger pusher with the Garmin logo on, and the bezel is instead made from titanium, as shown above.
+In FR955’s design, you’ll notice a polymer bezel.

 Battery life